 One of the biggest problems with QR codes, and the reason people are asking how to secure QR code, is that QR codes are made for traceability and not for authentication.

-So, on their own, QR codes can deliver a lot of very important information to customers, but it can’t necessarily guarantee that the product or service they are getting is the real deal.
+So, on their own, QR codes can deliver a lot of very important content to customers, but it can’t necessarily guarantee that the product or service they are getting is the real deal.
 At least, not on its own.

 QR Codes for Sharing Information

 QR codes take up a lot less space on printed marketing materials too, and since they’re usually black and white, they’re even great for low-cost flyers.
-You can share more information with even a small flyer, and you can save money by printing in monochrome!
+You can share more data with even a small flyer, and you can save money by printing in monochrome!

 Why Are QR Codes Not Secure?